Step 8: Close the Deal

-Purchasing as an unmarried, sole Buyer of a property.
+Purchasing as an unmarried, sole buyer of a property.

 Tenancy in Common

 Two or more people buying a property together can hold title as tenancy in common.
 Ownership interests can be equal or unequal among partners.
-Each owner can transfer his interest to other parties without the consent of the co-owners.
+Each owner can transfer their interest to other parties without the consent of the co-owners.
 Upon death, partners' interests pass on to their heir(s) or devisee(s), not to the other co-owners.